gnudatalanguage/gdl/src/pro/README.txt

 1/ procedures from the IDL library

-Most of the files here are re-implementation of the open source files avaiblable in the IDL lib directory.
+Most of the files here are re-implementation of the open source files available in the IDL lib directory.
-Since the original library is under Copyrigth, we cannot copy it directly in GDL.
+Since the original library is under Copyright, we cannot copy it directly in GDL.
 Then we need to develop a clone for some of the most useful procedures in this library.

-Some of these routines can be find and downloaded from http://idlastro.gsfc.nasa.gov/idllibsrch.html but we cannot includ them now in GDL.
+Some of these routines can be found and downloaded from http://idlastro.gsfc.nasa.gov/idllibsrch.html but we cannot include them now in GDL.

 Please see STATUS for a list of the files, if they are needed, or not, written (in GDL or C++)